atmtools/konrad/howto/intro.md

 as a brief introduction and overview over the usage of the one-dimensional radiative-convective equilibrium (RCE) model konrad.

-> The purpose of a model such as ours is not to produce a comprehensive
+> "The purpose of a model such as ours is not to produce a comprehensive
 > simluation but to gain insight into the behavior of more complex models
-> and, perhaps, into the behaviour of the climate system itself.
+> and, perhaps, into the behaviour of the climate system itself."
 >
-> _{cite:ts}`somervile84`_
+> \- _{cite:ts}`somervile84`_

 ## Idea